Ali-Tamerr/Book-Hive-Library-Management-System/API Documentation.md

     - `total_copies` and `available_copies` must be non-negative.
     - `available_copies` cannot be greater than `total_copies`.
     - Duplicate ISBN results in 409 Conflict.
-  - Behavior: On success, controller persists the book, reloads related collections (`BookReservations`, `BookSales`, `BookTransactions`) to build a `BookDTO.UserNames` list and returns 201 Created with the DTO and Location header (CreatedAtAction).
+  - Behavior: On success, controller persists the book, reloads related collections (`BookReservations`, `BookSales`, `BookTransactions`) to build a `BookDTO.user_names` list and returns 201 Created with the DTO and Location header (CreatedAtAction).
   - Responses: 201 Created (DTO), 400 BadRequest (validation), 409 Conflict (duplicate ISBN).

 - PUT `/api/Books/{id:int}`
   - Description: Update an existing book.
 Controller validates payload similarly to POST.
   - Validations: same as POST plus ensure the ISBN is not used by another book.
-  - Behavior: Applies changes, saves, and returns the updated `BookDTO` (200 OK) constructed via the controller's `ToDTO` helper which populates `UserNames` from related collections.
+  - Behavior: Applies changes, saves, and returns the updated `BookDTO` (200 OK) constructed via the controller's `ToDTO` helper which populates `user_names` from related collections.
   - Responses: 200 OK (updated DTO), 400 BadRequest (validation), 404 NotFound, 409 Conflict.

 - DELETE `/api/Books/{id:int}`